 The next step in the outline,

-multiply, will take the sum from the first step and multiply it with the third input integer.
+multiply, will take the sum stored in the context that was computed in the first outline step and call the

 result step will take the product produced by the previous step and record it as an output of the work chain.